Man killed in shooting on Dewey Ave. in Rochester

 ROCHESTER, N.Y.
-(WROC) — The Rochester Police Department’s Major Crimes Unit is investigating a murder that took place on Dewey Avenue Friday night.
+(WROC) — Officials from the Rochester Police Department’s Major Crimes Unit are investigating a murder that took place on Dewey Avenue Friday night.

 Authorities say officers arrived at 210 Dewey Ave. around 8:22 p.m. for reports of a person down.
 Upon arriving at the scene, officers located a male who had suffered at least one gunshot wound.